Currently Active Clubs

 Students Clubs offer you the opportunity to be involved.
 There are over 30 current clubs on campus that range from a social to political to academic focus.
-If you're interested in starting a club stop by the Student Activities Office (Campus Center 145) for more information or download our Club Brochure.
+If you're interested in starting a club stop by the Office of Student Life in Campus Center 145.

 African Student's Association

 We are a group of African students that will share ideas on how to affect the college and Chico community with our cultures and values.
 It is also intended to raise funds for loans and scholarships to current and future African students at Butte College.

 Ag Ambassadors Club